openlists/PythonResources/README.md

 ## Overview

-Python is a vast and very popular general-purpose programming language.
-There are tons of available materials that cover lots of different use cases.
-This list is focused on curating materials focused on learning the basics of the Python programming language (the standard library), as well as the tools available for numerical and scientific computing, all towards the goal of using Python in scientific contexts.
+Python is a popular general-purpose programming language, with a lot of available materials covering lots of different topics.
+This list is focused on curating materials focused on learning the basics of the Python programming language (the standard library), as well as the tools available for numerical and scientific computing.

 The Python programming language is managed by the [Python Software Foundation](https://www.python.org/psf-landing/), which hosts their own [documentation page](https://docs.python.org/3/), as well as their own guide on [getting started with Python](https://www.python.org/about/gettingstarted/).